zyro23/grails-spring-websocket/README.md

 # Spring Websocket Grails Plugin

 - - -
-The current state is still a work in progress with much room for improvements.
+*The current state is still a work in progress with much room for improvements.*
-This is reflected by the plugin version which is still a BUILD-SNAPSHOT (at the time of writing).
+*This is reflected by the plugin version which is still a BUILD-SNAPSHOT (at the time of writing)*.

+*The plugin is targeting Grails 2.4+.
+Lower versions will not work because they lack the mandatory Spring version 4.0+.*
-Currently, only the Grails Tomcat-8 Plugin (RC5) is known to work with this plugin.
+*Currently, only the Grails Tomcat-8 Plugin (RC5) is known to work with this plugin.*
-But a websocket-supporting version of Jetty shoud basically do the job as well as a Tomcat-7 (7.0.47+)
+*But a websocket-supporting version of Jetty should basically do the job as well as a Tomcat-7 (7.0.47+).*
 - - -

 This plugin aims at making the websocket support introduced in Spring 4.0 available to Grails applications.